lucas-nelson-uiuc/cBAS/README.md

 ```
 $ pip install -r requirements.txt
 ```

-The environment should be set to run!

-## Men's CBB Data

 Locate the directory for the `cBASS` repository and `cd` into `mens_cbb`.
 Run `python3 cbbMens.py` and follow the on-screen prompts.
 The resulting `.xlsx` file will be saved to the same repository, but can be changed in the source file.